Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Theoretical study

 An important metric for an RF link is the noise figure, quantifying the noise added by the RF link to an input signal, by analyzing the ratio of the input to output SNR, \(F=\text{SNR}_\text{in}/\text{SNR}_\text{out}\).
 Using the result from Eq. (\ref{eq:SNR}), and assuming thermal noise at the RF input port \(\left(k_\text{B} T B_\text{RF}\right)\) yields

 Analyzing a two-pole filter, with the frequency responses of signal ($ \chi^\text{(2 pole)}$) and the noise ($ \chi_N^\text{(2 pole)}$), and using the parameters from Table \ref{tbl:params}, we calculate a noise figure of 48 dB and a spur-free dynamic range of 100 dB Hz$^{2/3}$.
-The system parameters chosen in our study are similar to those used in recent experiments \cite{shin2015control,kittlaus2018rf}, and the theoretical analysis are consistent with experimental results.
-As we seek higher performance systems of this type, it is instructive explore a broader parameter space to inform future generations of PPER device design and RF links.
+The system parameters chosen in our study are similar to those used in recent experiments \cite{shin2015control,kittlaus2018rf}, and the theoretical analysis is consistent with experimental results.
+For example, using the experimental parameters described in Ref. \cite{kittlaus2018rf} with no further calibration, we predict the measured gain, noise-figure and spur-free dynamic range to within a few dB.
+As we seek higher performance systems of this type, it is instructive to explore a broader parameter space to inform future generations of PPER device design and RF links.
 Analyzing the design space of the system, illustrated in Figs. \ref{fig:RF_properties}(b) and \ref{fig:RF_properties}(d), reveals that we can further improve the performance of the RF link by using a low $V_\pi$ modulator and higher optical powers.
-Lower $V_\pi$ corresponds to higher efficiency of the optical intensity modulation by the input RF voltage \cite{bucholtz2008graphical}.
+Lower $V_\pi$ corresponds to higher efficiency of the optical intensity modulation for the same input RF voltage \cite{bucholtz2008graphical}.
 This results in a stronger acoustic field transducing the RF signal, while not adding noise to the link.
-For example, using 500 mW in waveguide A and a modulator with $V_\pi = 0.2$ V will result in a noise figure of 9 dB, and dynamic range of 110 dB Hz$^{2/3}$, as detailed in Table \ref{tbl:RF_fig_merit}.
-Additional improvement to the dynamic range can be achieved by using linearized modulators, as it is the limiting factor in this RF link \cite{bridges1995distortion,khilo2011broadband}.
+We demonstrate the link parameter space by comparing link-parameters in three scenarios: recently demonstrated system (denoted Case \MakeUppercase{\romannumeral 1}), a PPER-based link employing a low half-wave voltage modulator (Case \MakeUppercase{\romannumeral 2}), and a link utilizing a low $V_\pi$ modulator as well as higher optical power (Case \MakeUppercase{\romannumeral 3}), as detailed in Table \ref{tbl:RF_fig_merit} and shown in Fig. \ref{fig:RF_properties}(b).
+For example, using 500 mW in waveguide A and a modulator with $V_\pi = 0.2$ V will result in a noise figure of 9 dB, and dynamic range of 110 dB Hz$^{2/3}$.
+Additional improvement to the dynamic range can be achieved by using linearized modulators, as modulator-induced distortion is the limiting factor for linearity in this RF link \cite{bridges1995distortion,khilo2011broadband}.